impresoras-3d-resina

 The resin printing process follows these general steps:

-Layer Slicing: The software divides the model into very thin layers (typically between 0.025 mm and 0.1 mm thick) and generates a file that the printer can interpret.
+Slicing into Layers: The software divides the model into very thin layers (typically between 0.025 mm and 0.1 mm thick) and generates a file that the printer can interpret.

 Printing Process:

-• In DLP printers, an LED screen or a projector emits UV light to solidify the entire layer at once.
+• In DLP printers, an LED screen or projector emits UV light to solidify the entire layer at once.

-The “horrible part” is the cleaning and post-processing
+The “horrible part” is the cleaning and post-processing.

 Where to Start with Resin Printers?